 POPULATION: As a result of both the Koele and Manele Resort Developments, more visitors and resort and long-term construction residents will come to Lanai.
-The average resort population of the island may increase to 2,000 by the year 2,001.
-The Roele residential and golf course the improvements may acquire an additional 200 workers when completed.
-The Manele BIS estimates the increase of inmigrants could increase Lanai's population by 20%,50% by 2001.
-Total resident population repuls increase it 2,000 and
+The average resort population of the Island may increase to 2,000 by the year 2,001.
+The Koele residential and golf course in improvements may acquire an additional 200 workers when 1 completed.
+The Manele SIS estimates the increase of inmigrants could increase Lanai's population by 20%-50% by 2001.
+Total resident population rould increase it 22,000 and